VictoriaParkes/rsvp-manager/README.md

 The RSVP Responses worksheet is updated after send an email in response to a question/comment or ignoring a question/comment as shown in the following image:

 ![RSVP Responses Worksheet Updates](docs/features/rsvp-responses-updated.png)

+## Future Features

+- Capability to categorise questions/comments received for purposes of performing statistical analysis.

 # 4. Technologies Used
 [Python 3.8](https://www.python.org/)